 It’s never too early or too late to plan for next year’s marketing budget.
 It’s an opportunity to plan for innovation, integration and optimization across all of your marketing channels.
 It’s also an opportunity to eliminate what’s not working to make way for what will work.

-How can a startup or small to midsize business in Bluffton SC and Savannah GA plan a marketing budget that is affordable and doable?
+How can a startup or small to midsize business plan a marketing budget that is affordable and doable?

-For the record, small businesses that earn less than $5 million in annual revenue should allocate 7-8% of that to marketing, according to the Small Business Administration.
+The general rule for small businesses that earn less than $5 million in annual revenue is that they should allocate 7-8% of that to marketing, according to the Small Business Administration.
 Marketing budgets for startup business largely depend on the industry, current revenue and projected growth.

 Step 1: Analyze past marketing successes and set benchmarks